imnd/tachyon/README.md

 - authentication;
 - tiny JS framework;
 - XSLT template system;
-- component for publishing js and css resource files.
+- component for publishing js and css resource files
+- flash messages.

 The code was written in compliance with the PSR-2 standard.
 All PHP and JS code, except datepicker is written by me.